Fourteenth Sunday after Trinity – Thursday

 What sins should we confess?

-Before God we should plead guilty of all sins, even of those which we do not at the time realize and know, as we do in the Fifth Petition of the Lord’s Prayer and in the General Confession.
+Before God we should plead guilty of all sins, even of those which we do not at the time realize and know, as we do in the Fifth Petition of the Lord’s Prayer and in the General (Public) Confession.
 For there is not a single commandment of God which we do not transgress daily.
 And David prays: “Who can understand his errors?
 Cleanse Thou me from secret faults” (Psalm 19:12).
-And when we have offended and grieved our neighbor, we should confess our sins to him and ask his pardon before we go to Confession.
+And when we have offended and grieved our neighbor, we should confess our sins to him (James 5:16a) and ask his pardon.
 He who is not willing to do this, thereby clearly shows that before God also he does not truly repent of his sin.

-What does the Savior say?
-“Go thy way; first be reconciled to thy brother!”
-(Matthew 5:24).
-But perchance we know and feel in our heart some particular sin which above others weighs upon our heart and burdens our conscience.
-Then it is very good, wholesome, and beneficial to go to Private Confession, that is, to go to our confessor, and privately tell him our sins, get spiritual advice and consolation from him, and receive absolution for those particular sins.
-This greatly strengthens our faith and comforts our hearts.
+What does the Savior say? ”Therefore if thou bring thy gift to the altar, and there rememberest that thy brother hath ought against thee; Leave there thy gift before the altar, and go thy way; first be reconciled to thy brother, and then come and offer thy gift” (Matthew 5:24).
+But perchance we know and feel in our heart some particular sin which, above others, weighs upon our heart and burdens our conscience.
+Then it may be helpful to go to our pastor, or to our husband or wife, or to our father or mother, or to a trusted Christian friend, and privately tell them our sins, get spiritual advice and comfort from them, and receive the assurance of forgiveness for those particular sins.
+This will greatly strengthen our faith and comfort our hearts.

-It is to be regretted that Private Confession, where absolution is spoken to each person individually, has fallen into such disuse.
-For the sake of our infirmity it is important for every one of us to hear and truly to take to heart these words: “Son, be of good cheer; thy sins be forgiven thee” (Matthew 9:2).
+For the sake of our infirmity it is important for every one of us to again and again hear and truly take to heart these words: “Son, be of good cheer; thy sins be forgiven thee” (Matthew 9:2).

-PRAYER – My God, help me by Thy Holy Spirit that I may never defend or deny my transgressions of Thy holy Law, nor cover up or misrepresent any sin out of carnal pride and obstinacy, but that I may freely, frankly, and penitently confess my sins.
-And then let me obtain mercy according to Thy Word, for Jesus’ sake.
+PRAYER – My God, help me by Thy Holy Spirit, working through Thy Word, that I may never defend or deny my transgressions of Thy holy Law, nor cover up or misrepresent any sin out of carnal pride and obstinacy, but that I may freely, frankly, and penitently confess my sins.
+And then let me obtain mercy and the certainty of Thy forgiveness, according to Thy Gospel, for Jesus’ sake.
 Amen.

 I, a sinner, come to Thee,